teeekay/CarND-T3-PathPlanning/README.md

 3 path planners are included built on the PathPlanner Interface:
 1. KeepLanePathPlanner, that just goes straight with fixed speed, keeping lane (Generally unchanged from the starter code)
 2. SimpleSplineBasedPlanner, that uses a spline to create paths, and uses the first version of prediction code to determine othercar locations in the future, and if lanechanges should or can be made.
 3. JMTBasedPlanner, that solely uses jerk minimizing code to generate the vehicle trajectory (no spline) and uses a more sophisticated future prediction code to determine othercar locations in the future, and if lanechanges should or can be made.
-More details are provided in [Model Documentation](
+More details for the Udacity assignment are provided in [Model Documentation](https://github.com/teeekay/CarND-T3-PathPlanning/blob/master/ModelDocumentation.md)

 ## Cartesian - Frenet Co-ordinate Conversion
 The default code to convert between Frenet and Cartesian Co-ordinates provided in the Udacity project is generally insufficient to produce good results in this project.
 The simulator also produces bad results when locating points beyond the next waypoint.
 The code to convert co-ordinates was augmented using the spline library to produce smoothed X, Y, dX, dY co-ordinates at 1 m intervals of S around the track.
 These more granular values were used in higher resolution algorithms to generate better results.